-3.3.1.2.1 Management Cluster Deployment Mode2 - Option1: L2-VLAN Management stretch
+3.3.1.2.1 Management Cluster Deployment Mode2 - Option1: NSX Managers VMs deployed in one location with L2-VLAN Management stretch

-The option1 requires one L2-VLAN Management stretch across the different locations.
+The Mode2 - Option1 requires one L2-VLAN Management stretch across the different locations.

-Figure 3-13: NSX-T Multisite Manager Cluster- Management Deployment Mode2 Option1
+Figure 3-14: NSX Multisite Manager Cluster- Management Deployment Mode2 Option1

-With this option1, the three NSX-T Manager VMs are hosted on the same location and connected on one Management VLAN(s) stretched across the two locations.
-Since all three NSX-T Manager VMs are on the same subnet / VLAN an NSX-T Manager Cluster VIP can be used here; or an external load balancer VIP can also be configured.
+With this Mode2 - Option1, the three NSX Manager VMs are hosted on the same location and connected on one Management VLAN(s) stretched across the two locations.
+Since all three NSX Manager VMs are on the same subnet / VLAN an NSX Manager Cluster VIP can be used here; or an external load balancer VIP can also be configured.

-In this Management Deployment Mode2 - Option1, the loss of the location hosting the three NSX-T Managers stops the Management Plane service (Location-A in the figure above).
+In this Management Deployment Mode2 - Option1, the loss of the location hosting the three NSX Managers stops the Management Plane service (Location-A in the figure above).

-The NSX-T Manager service VMs can be recovered with 2 methods:
+In large distance region, the NSX Manager service VMs can be recovered with 2 methods: